Olical/StateMachine/README.md

 It's pretty obvious that this class is an implementation of a [state machine](https://en.wikipedia.org/wiki/Finite-state_machine) written in JavaScript.
 The main difference between this one and the many others out there is that it is built on top of my [EventEmitter](https://github.com/Wolfy87/EventEmitter) class.
 EventEmitter a is ridiculously fast, small and well tested event library that runs on pretty much every browser and JavaScript platform.
 It is also ready to load via AMD.

+## How to use it

+Just in case the heavily commented source is not enough, this section should help you get going with the script.

+### Listening to changes in the state

+StateMachine extends [EventEmitter](https://github.com/Wolfy87/EventEmitter) to provide [ridiculously fast](http://jsperf.com/eventemitter-3-vs-4/7#results) and [well tested](https://github.com/Wolfy87/EventEmitter/blob/master/tests/tests.js) event management.
+You can follow the EventEmitter [guide](https://github.com/Wolfy87/EventEmitter/blob/master/docs/guide.md) and [API documentation](https://github.com/Wolfy87/EventEmitter/blob/master/docs/api.md) to learn all about the event management EventEmitter provides.

+You can then easily apply that knowledge to this script because the event methods are exactly the same, it's just about listening for specialised events.
+The events you can listen to on a state machine are as follows.

+> *In place of "FROM" and "TO" you would put your state names...*

+ * `FROM>TO` - This is emitted when the state changes *from* the specified state *to* the other specified state.
+ * `FROM>` - This is emitted whenever the state changes *from* the specified state.
+It does not matter what it is changing to.
+ * `>TO` - This is emitted whenever the state changes *to* the specified state.
+It does not matter what it was before.
+ * `changed` - Every time the state changes this event is emitted.
+It passes the original and new states to any listeners attached to it.

+The events are actually emitted in the order found above.
+As you will already know from the EventEmitter documentation, you can listen to these events like this.

+    var stm = new StateMachine();

+    stm.addListener('foo>bar', function() {
+        console.log('State changed from foo to bar.');
+    });

+### Changing the state

+To change the state you simply execute the `setState` method with a single string argument which is what you want the state to change to.
+When executed the state value will update and then the events will be fired.
+Here's a quick example.

+    var stm = new StateMachine();

+    stm.addListener('>foo', function() {
+        console.log('State changed to foo.');
+    });

+    stm.setState('foo');

+You can also pass arguments to the listeners as you would with EventEmitter.

+    var stm = new StateMachine();

+    stm.addListener('>foo', function(a, b) {
+        console.log(a + b);
+    });

+    stm.setState('foo', [10, 20]);

+And if you really want to, you can chain state changes.

+    stm
+        .setState('foo', [10, 20])
+        .setState('bar')
+        .setState('foo', [50, 60]);

+### Getting the current state

+You can use the aptly named `getState` method to get the current state.
+If there is no current state then it will return `null`.

+    var stm = new StateMachine();
+    stm.getState(); // null
+    stm.setState('foo');
+    stm.getState(); // 'foo'

 ## Getting the source

 There are a few ways you can get a copy of StateMachine.
-The most obvious would be to download `StateMachine.js` from this repository and load it into your page alongside [`EventEmitter.js`](https://github.com/Wolfy87/EventEmitter).
+The most obvious would be to download `StateMachine.js` from this repository and load it into your page alongside `EventEmitter.js`.
 You could do that with a script tag pretty easily.

     <script type='text/javascript' src='EventEmitter.js'></script>
     <script type='text/javascript' src='StateMachine.js'></script>